casangi/vidavis/docs/source/index.rst

 =============================

-The :code:`vidavis` (VIsibility DAta VISualization) package provides applications with optional graphical user interfaces to replace the :xref:`casa` MeasurementSet visibility plotters.
-This new generation of applications, which are implemented in Python, will create plots based on :xref:`bokeh` and will use web browsers for display.
+The :code:`vidavis` (VIsibility DAta VISualization) package provides applications to replace the :xref:`casa` MeasurementSet visibility plotters, with optional graphical user interfaces.
+This new generation of applications, which are implemented in Python, create plots based on :xref:`bokeh` and use web browsers for display.

 There are two basic documentation sections.
 The primary section describes the